consilience/laravel-extended-logging/README.md

             //
             // This is the handler to use within monolog, with any parameters to configure it.
             // Handlers can be found in \Monolog\Handler namespace.
+            // Here send to a file stream.
             //
             'handler' => StreamHandler::class,
             //
             // Parameters for the monolog handler.
+            // Here the file stream is stderr.
             //
             'with' => [
                 'stream' => 'php://stderr',